Ashton Gate Eight: How eight players tore up their contracts to save Bristol City

 "This was the first time it had ever happened so they were totally confused.
 They didn't help us in any way."

-But Taylor said that the players did receive some compensation, and a testimonial game was arranged the following March to provide further support with the help of a club director.
+Taylor also said that the players were compensated, and "nothing was forced" on them: "An amount of approximately £100,000 was achieved by the 'Ashton Gate Eight' with a guaranteed sum of £58,000 added to by monies of over £20,000 from the sale of the ground and further monies from a testimonial match.

+"The 'Ashton Gate Eight' would have received more money if the PFA had not been so successful in fixing them up with other clubs."

-"We couldn't establish a precedent that they would just go out of the door with nothing at all," he added.
+He added: "We couldn't establish a precedent that they would just go out of the door with nothing at all."

-"At the end, nothing was forced on the players - they were in a position and were prepared to accept it for the sake of the club and the other players and took that sacrifice."
+"They were in a position and were prepared to accept it for the sake of the club and the others players and took that sacrifice."

-Two years later, the club were promoted back to the Third Division, and 35 years on they are in the Championship, with a billionaire owner and a newly rebuilt ground.
+Two years later, the Robins were promoted back to the Third Division, and 35 years on they are in the Championship, with a billionaire owner and a newly rebuilt ground.

-But that would never have been possible except for, as Taylor describes them, those eight "saviours of the club".
+And the legacy of those "eight saviours of the club", as Taylor describes them, is now marked by a plaque outside of the stadium funded by the Bristol City Supporters Club and Trust.

 "The pain in those players' eyes when I sat there and had to record them on my little Uher tape-to-tape machine was something that will haunt me for ever," said Pearce.